cloud-ark/caastle/README.rst

 similar to source code -- it should be version controlled, easy to modify for your needs, easy to integrate in your own workflows, and sharable between team members.

-Following are two key issues in creating cloud environments for containerized cloud applications today:
+The two main issues in creating cloud environments for containerized cloud applications today are:

 a) Managed cloud services are not integral part of application architecture definition and require separate provisioning and binding effort.

-b) Differences in deploying an application to Docker and Container Orchestration Engines (COEs) add to the complexity of creating consistent deployment workflows during development.
+b) Differences in deploying an application to Docker and COEs add to the complexity of creating consistent deployment workflows.

-CloudARK simplifies the process through a declarative model for defining the entire environment of a containerized application, seamlessly binding managed services with application containers at runtime, and deploying them on container orchestration engine cluster.
+CloudARK solves these problems through a declarative model for defining and creating entire environment of containerized cloud application consisting of application containers, managed cloud services, and COE cluster.
 This leads to following benefits:

-a) Uniform workflow across Docker and COEs
+a) No need to create custom scripts for provisioning managed cloud services and binding them to containerized applications

-a) Extend application architecture definition to include cloud resources
+b) Non-hosted command-line form factor of CloudARK makes it easy to integrate in your custom DevOps workflows

-c) Integrate easily with your custom DevOps workflows
+c) You get uniform workflow across Docker and COEs

-*Currently Supported: Local Docker, AWS ECS, AWS RDS, AWS DynamoDB*
+*Currently Supported: AWS ECS, AWS RDS, AWS DynamoDB and Local deployment through Docker*

 *Coming soon: GKE, Google Cloud SQL*